 \subsection{Efficient computation of log-likelihood function}

 As discussed in Section~\ref{sec:pp-deep-fourier-kernel}, the technical difficulty of evaluating the log-likelihood function is to perform the multi-dimensional integral of the kernel function.
 In particular, given a sequence of events $\boldsymbol{x}$, the log-likelihood function of our model can be written by substituting the conditional intensity function in \eqref{eq:pp-loglik} with \eqref{eq:lambda-fourier-kernel}, and thus we need to evaluate $\int_{\mathcal{X}} \lambda(x|\mathcal{H}_t;\theta) dx$.
-In many existing works, this term is carried out by some numerical integration techniques.
-Here we present a way to simplify the computation by deriving closed-form expression for the integral as the following proposition, as a benefit given by the Fourier kernel, and thus avoid numerical integral.
+In many existing works, this term is carried out by numerical integration, which can be computationally expensive.
+For instance, if we randomly sample $\kappa$ points in a $d$-dimensional space and the total number of events is $N$, the computational complexity will be $O(\kappa DN)$ ($\kappa \gg N^d$) using common numerical integration techniques.
+Here we present a way to simplify the computation by deriving a closed-form expression for the integral as presented in the following proposition -- a benefit offered by the Fourier kernel.

-\begin{prop}[Integral of conditional intensity function] Let $t_{N_T+1} = T$ and $t_0 = 0$.
+\begin{proposition}[Integral of conditional intensity function] Let $t_{N_T+1} = T$ and $t_0 = 0$.
 Given ordered events $\{x_1, \dots, x_{N_T}\}$ in the time horizon $[0, T]$.
 The integral term in the log-likelihood function can be written as